n0-ware/book-of-n0ware/knowledge-base/concepts/sql_rdbms.md

 - [Structure](#Structure)
 - [Commands](#Commands)
 ## Description
-A RDBMS , such as Microsoft SQL (Structured Query Language) can be visualized as a group of tables that all have relationships.
+An RDBMS , such as Microsoft SQL (Structured Query Language) can be visualized as a group of tables that all have relationships.

 ## Structure
 Consider an online grocery store database with three tables.